 /etc/hostsfile on each node to point to the proper IP addresses.

-Please ensure that port 3000 is reachable, as the web-based installer uses this port.
+Ensure that port 3000 is reachable, because the web-based installer uses this port.
 You can close this port when the installation is complete.

 Download and verify the appropriate PE tarball, and, if needed, copy the tarball to the machine on which you’ll be installing PE.